 The program will lead to a "Certificate of Completion of Master Teacher" from the Department of Medicine.
 Interested individuals may elect to take additional courses toward a degree program at the University.

 The goal of the Master Teacher Program is to provide advanced training for clinician-teachers to enhance their teaching effectiveness.
 The program will help physicians develop excellent teaching skills relevant to their clinical settings where they spend their professional time.
 Ultimately, the program will foster the careers of a cadre of superb "master teachers" who provide the highest quality of teaching for our students.

-- The program is a two-year course that runs from September to mid-May over the academic year.
+- The program is a two-year course that runs from September to May.

 - Participants are expected to make a commitment to attend regularly (mandatory ≥80% attendance).

-Core seminar series - The core seminar series will meet every week for a total of at least 13 sessions; each session is about three hours in duration.
+Core seminar series - The core seminar series will meet every week for a total of at least 13 sessions; each session is about three and a half hours in duration.
 The topics of the core series includes: a series of microanalytic teaching skills (learning climate, control of session, communication of goals, understanding and retention, evaluation, feedback, self-directed learning).
 A further 13-week seminar series on mentoring, lecture techniques, small and large group teaching, teaching communication skills, and other medical teaching topics will be presented.
 A reading program will be included.